The big data industry is facing a global skills shortage, especially in developed regions such as Asia Pacific.

 • You could be working locally or internationally as an in-demand data science professional, meeting the needs of data-driven businesses across a range of sectors (science, health, marketing, retail, fashion, finance, robotics).

 3. What is the employment rate for training for successful employment as a Data Scientist?

 The first step to being employed as a data scientist is being trained and educated in data science and analytics.
 The next step is to gain industry experience and become employed as a Data Scientist.
 The good news is, due to the shrinking supply of skilled data science professionals in Asia Pacific, if you begin your pathway to becoming a certified big data professional – you are training for successful employment from day one.

-The Institute of Data’s Job Placement rate for IoD graduate active job seekers with Data Science Level 1 Certification:
+The Institute of Data’s Job Outcomes success rate for active job seekers with the Data Science & AI Industry Certification:

-• 90% of IoD Graduates = Job placement in 90 days
+• 86% of IOD Graduates = Job outcomes success in 90 days

-In addition to gaining significant data science & analytics certifications, IoD Graduates also benefit from: Interview training and preparation, resume reviews and guidance, LinkedIn profile reviews, ongoing career advice, online and in-person networking opportunities, and the advantage of attending exclusive hiring events by its education partners and IoD.
+In addition to gaining an industry certification in data science & analytics, Institute of Data Graduates also benefit from: Interview training and preparation, resume reviews and guidance, LinkedIn profile reviews, ongoing career advice, online and in-person networking opportunities, and the advantage of attending exclusive hiring events by its education partners and IOD.

 4. Here are some success stories and case studies for career progression as a Data Scientist